 In Distance Learning, the Instructional Support team isn’t just the resource for making sure EduTools work or overcoming Moodle hijinks.

-The four members that comprise Instructional Support bring decades of teaching, course design and instructional technology experience to our shared goal: creating engaging and interactive online course delivery alongside faculty, the subject matter experts.
+The five members that comprise Instructional Support bring decades of teaching, course design and instructional technology experience to our shared goal: creating engaging and interactive online course delivery alongside faculty, the subject matter experts.

 Senior Instructional Designer Carey Hamburg came to Distance Learning five years ago, as he saw the three themes of his professional life — art, technology, and education — married into a single position.